 While multi-cloud capable secret managers such as HashiCorp Vault showed great promise, the prohibitively steep learning curve and unavoidable complexity involved with fetching secrets create a significant barrier to adoption as teams are left with no incentive to switch.

-A SecretOps Platform builds upon the idea of centralized secrets storage but differs from existing solutions by providing a CLI and integrations for syncing secrets to any environment, machine, platform, or cloud secrets manager.
+A SecretOps platform builds upon the idea of centralized secrets storage but differs from existing solutions by providing a CLI and integrations for syncing secrets to any environment, machine, platform, or cloud secrets manager.
 It's the best of both worlds, providing a single source of truth for management while development teams choose the best secrets access method on a per-application basis.

 How does this help local development?
 In a SecretOps world, each application has a Development environment specifically for use on developer's machines, solving the storage problem.